faucetsdn/udmi/validator/sequences/pointset_enumeration/sequence.md

 1. Update config before cleared enumeration generation:
     * Remove `discovery.generation`
 1. Wait for cleared enumeration generation
-1. Check that no family enumeration
+1. Check that no network enumeration
 1. Check that no feature enumeration
 1. Check that points enumerated 3